Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 The rule of thumb is that if you don't absolutely have to, you shouldn't make any changes to core codebase files.

 In short, most of the modular code will be placed in the subfolders of  **`modular_skyrat/code/`**, with similar rules as with the assets, in terms of correspondence to the main code locations.
-In this case, however, there's a bit more freedom allowed, and it is heavily encouraged to put thematic feature groups under **`modular_skyrat/code/modules`** in their own separate folder, to ensure they're easy to find, manage and maintain.
+In case of new content, however, there's a bit more freedom allowed, and it is heavily encouraged to put thematic feature groups under **`modular_skyrat/code/modules`** in their own separate folder, to ensure they're easy to find, manage and maintain.
 For example, `modular_skyrat/code/modules/xenoarcheaology` containing all the code, tools, items and machinery related to it.

 Such modules, unless _very_ simple, **need** to have a `readme.dm` in their folder, containing the following: